neoforged/Documentation/docs/resources/server/recipes/index.md

 ### Anvil Recipes

 Anvils have two input slots and one output slot.
-The only vanilla use case is tool repairing and combining, and thus no recipe files are provided.
+The only vanilla use cases are tool repairing, combining and renaming, and since each of these use cases needs special handling, no recipe files are provided.
 However, the system can be built upon using `AnvilUpdateEvent`.
 This [event] allows getting the input (left input slot) and material (right input slot) and allows setting an output item stack, as well as the experience cost and the number of materials to consume.
 The process can also be prevented as a whole by [canceling][cancel] the event.

 ```java
 // This example allows repairing a stone pickaxe with a full stack of dirt, consuming half the stack, for 3 levels.